-An anticipated annual event since 2001, Project HOPE’s Annual Deaf Community Health Fair attracts hundreds of Deaf community members each year and is a wonderful opportunity to learn about new and interesting health topics, chat with local health and medical service providers, and get free health screenings, including confidential rapid HIV testing.
+An anticipated annual event since 2001, Deaf Health’s Annual Deaf Community Health Fair attracts hundreds of Deaf community members each year and is a wonderful opportunity to learn about new and interesting health topics, chat with local health and medical service providers, and get free health screenings, including confidential rapid HIV testing.
 All health workshops, health screenings, and exhibits are free and communication-accessible, with over 25 ASL and tactile interpreters and CDIs present to facilitate communication between signing and non-signing participants.
 Join us next spring!

 Information and Referrals

-At Project HOPE, you and your family, friends or service providers can get answers to a wide variety of questions related to health and local health services.
+At Deaf Health, you and your family, friends or service providers can get answers to a wide variety of questions related to health and local health services.
 We can provide information and supported referrals to other programs that can address your need.
 DEAF, Inc. also offers technical assistance and training for other providers (including health and medical professionals and local human service agencies) who want to improve cultural competency and service accessibility for Deaf, DeafBlind, Hard of Hearing, and Late-Deafened people.
 For links to resources and information about major programs and services serving the Deaf, DeafBlind, Hard of Hearing, and Late-Deafened community, including health-related resources, please visit our Resources page.

 If you would like to refer yourself or someone else for our health support services, please go to our Service Referral page.